10. Youth work

 In Austria, out-of-school youth work has a strong emphasis on activities in leisure time and is thereby oriented towards informal and non-formal learning of young people.
 It sets qualified and planned leisure and socio-pedagogical offers and activities.
 The primary aim of youth work is to promote the potentials and strengths of young people.

-These takes on Youth Work in Austria are taken by the Section for Families and Youth at the Federal Chancellery and on the Website 'Jugendarbeit in Österreich', which the Federal Network of Youth Information Centres runs on its behalf.
+These takes on Youth Work in Austria are taken by the Directorate General Family and Youth at the Federal Chancellery and on the Website 'Jugendarbeit in Österreich', which the National Network of Youth Information Centres runs on its behalf.